 Federal direct loan programs consist of low-interest loans and are available to both our undergraduate and graduate students.
 The loan interest rate is variable (capped at 8.25 percent) and adjusted annually.

 An origination fee of 1.5 percent is deducted automatically from amounts borrowed.
 In addition, borrowers will be given an up-front rebate that is approximately equal to 1 percent of the loan amount approved.
 To keep the interest rebate, you must make your first 12 required monthly payments on time.
 If you do not make all 12 payments on time, the federal government will add the rebate amount back to your loan account.

 Federal Direct Subsidized Loans

-Effective July 1, 2012, subsidized graduate loans will not be offered for the 2012–13 academic period.
+Effective July 1, 2012, subsidized graduate loans will continue to not be offered after the 2012–13 academic period.

 Federal Direct Unsubsidized Loans

 Interest accrues while the student is enrolled in school at least half-time, or interest payments can be made on a monthly basis.